Tyrrrz/CliWrap/Readme.md

 > **Note**:
 > Environment variables configured using `WithEnvironmentVariables(...)` are applied on top of those inherited from the parent process.
-> If you need to remove an inherited variable, simply set its value to `null`.
+> If you need to remove an inherited variable, set the corresponding value to `null`.

 #### `WithCredentials(...)`